 Kids demonstrate their utter lack of interest in food by bringing back their lunches untouched.
 When this habit becomes an unfailing regularity, it is an indication that lunches are bordering between dull and boring.
 You can easily break the monotony of an average day lunch menu by indulging in some interesting recipes that manage to be both healthy and delicious at the same time.
 Here are some dishes you can conjure up in a jiffy for your kids’ lunch box on a regular week day –

 Pasta salad – All you need is a handful of ingredients and you are all set to make a crowd-pleasing dish in a jiffy.
-When you’ve decided it is a pasta morning, bring all those vegetables off your refrigerator that haven’t seen the light of day in a long time, sauté them in butter and add to your pasta, see how much a simple pasta with chunks of vegetables can make your kids super happy!
+When you’ve decided it is a pasta morning, bring all those vegetables off your refrigerator that haven’t seen the light of day in a long time, sauté them in butter and add to your pasta, see how much a simple pasta with chunks of vegetables in lunch box can make your kids super happy!

 Oats Idli – Delicious, fluffy and light, oats idli makes a great alternative to regular idlis when you don’t have idli batter.
 Add your own magic masala, fresh vegetables and rustle up these idlis all under 30 minutes.

 Use Vaya Tyffyn to make kids’ lunch experience fun.
-The partitions in Vaya Tyffyn come in handy for the sides, snacks and more, so kids don’t have to carry an armload of tiffin box anymore.
+The partitions in Vaya Tyffyn come in handy for the sides, snacks and more, so kids don’t have to carry an armload of tiffin boxes anymore.
 With heat protective finger lids and stainless-steel make, they are the safest lunch box in town!